Frederick Bligh Bond: Glastonbury excavations

 As early as 1899 Bligh Bond had expressed his belief that the dimensions of the buildings at Glastonbury Abbey were based on gematria, and in 1917 he published, with Thomas Simcox Lea, Gematria, A Preliminary Investigation of the Cabala contained in the Coptic Gnostic Books and of a similar Gematria in the Greek text of the New Testament, which incorporated his own previously published paper, The Geometric Cubit as a Basis of Proportion in the Plans of Mediaeval Buildings.

 In 1908 the Church of England appointed him director of excavations at Glastonbury Abbey.
 Before he was dismissed by Bishop Armitage Robinson in 1921, his excavations rediscovered the nature and dimensions of a number of buildings that had occupied the site.
 Bond's work at Glastonbury Abbey is one of the first documented examples of psychic archaeology.
 Bond with the retired navy Captain John Allan Bartlett ("John Alleyne") as a medium claimed to have contacted through automatic writing dead monks and the builder of the Edgar Chapel at Glastonbury, who advised him where to excavate.

-In 1919 he published The Gates of Remembrance, which revealed that he had employed psychical methods to guide his excavation of the Glastonbury ruins.
+In 1919 he published The Gate of Remembrance, which revealed that he had employed psychical methods to guide his excavation of the Glastonbury ruins.
 As a consequence of these revelations his relations with his employers, who strongly disapproved of spiritualism, deteriorated and he was sacked in 1921.

 Archaeologists and skeptics have found Bond's claims dubious.
 Joseph McCabe suggested that Alleyne and Bond had "steeped themselves, all through the year 1907, in the literature of the subject.
 They read all that was known about Glastonbury, and lived for months in the medieval atmosphere."

 In 1922 Rev. H. J. Wilkins published a detailed criticism of Bond's psychical claims.
 Wilkins concluded "there is absolutely nothing supermundane in the whole of the script...
 All that is true in the script could be gathered from historical data or reasonably conjectured by intelligent observation of existing facts and conditions."

 Archaeologist Kenneth Feder commented that the "tall church towers, whose existence and locations we are to believe were provided by spirits, actually were recorded and located in a historical document Bond almost surely had already seen.
 Beyond this, an early drawing of the abbey, and even structural remains visible on the surface, provided clues as to the location of these towers."

 Feder also noted that "there was no scientific controls whatsoever" and that it is impossible to tell whether he was actually advised by spirits or whether his expertise in church architecture and information from early drawings helped him locate the chapels he discovered.

+In a series of articles published in The Skeptic, Chris French discusses in depth the possibility Bond's automatic writing may have instead been the result of the ideomotor effect and facilitated communication which was influenced by Alleyne.
+French also outlines a study which indicates Bond and Alleyne may have already been aware of the information they communicated in the writings but did not realise it at the time.